openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 - Updating secret/certificate referenced in routes and verify serving certificate has been updated.
-- Updating secret/certificate with incorrect information and verify route is not admitted due to validation failure. (eg: mismatched hostnames)
+- Updating secret/certificate with incorrect information and verify route is not admitted due to validation failure. (eg: mismatched public and private key, etc)

 ### Graduation Criteria